 Methods: A binary variable was created indicating a participant’s vital status after 5 years of observation.
 A variable that was the log transformed values of serum LDL levels was also created.
 The geometric mean serum LDL levels were then compared for vital status groups using a two-sided two-sample t-test that allowed for unequal variance on the log transformed LDL values.
 The results were then exponentiated to give the point estimate and 95% confidence interval for the difference in geometric means for vital status groups interpretable on the original measurement scale.
 An alpha level of 0.05 was used.
 The null hypothesis was that there is no difference in the geometric mean of serum LDL levels across groups defined by vital status at 5 years, GMalive - GMdead = 0.
 The alternative hypothesis is that there is a difference in the geometric mean of serum LDL levels across groups defined by vital status at 5 years, GMalive - GMdead ≠ 0.

-Inference: The difference in the geometric mean of serum LDL levels is estimated by 1.10 mg/dL less for participants who died within 5 years of observation.
-A 95% confidence interval suggests that this observation is not unusual if the true difference in the geometric mean of serum LDL levels for groups defined by vital status at 5 years was between 1.02 and 1.18 mg/dL less for participants who died within 5 years.
+Inference: The difference in the geometric mean of serum LDL levels is estimated by 9.65% less for participants who died within 5 years of observation.
+A 95% confidence interval suggests that this observation is not unusual if the true difference in the geometric mean of serum LDL levels for groups defined by vital status at 5 years was between 2.01 and 17.9%less for participants who died within 5 years.
 Because the p-value is less than 0.05 (p = 0.0128) we reject the null hypothesis that there is no difference in the geometric mean of serum LDL levels across groups defined by vital status at 5 years.

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).